-To Become a Monarch Waystation: As your butterfly garden grows, think about becoming a Monarch Waystation .
+Become a Monarch Waystation: As your butterfly garden grows, think about becoming a Monarch Waystation .
 A Monarch Waystation is an intentionally-managed garden that provides food and habitat for the struggling Monarch butterfly population.
 As a rule, a waystation must include at least 2 types of Milkweed, the ‘host’ plant for Monarchs.

-For more on the butterfly life cycle, click here.
+To learn about the butterfly life cycle, click here.